salsita/prism/docs/gif-viewer/unit-tests.md

   it('should yield a side effect to trigger loading some funny cat GIF right after Component is initialized', () => {
     const iterator = updater(undefined, { type: 'NonExistingAction' });

-    // We know that there's an intention to fetch GIF parametrized by 'funny cats' assert.deepEqual(iterator.next(), {
+    // We know that there's an intention to fetch GIF parameterized by 'funny cats' assert.deepEqual(iterator.next(), {
       done: false,
       value: sideEffect(Effects.fetchGif, 'funny cats')